RockyPanchal/battery_lelvel_monitoring_app/README.md

 Important:
 -Android: for background fetch you need to allow app to run in background(add app in never sleep apps) and allow background fetch in battery settings
+-Background fetch time will not accurate all time as per work manager document (Periodic tasks : runs indefinitely on a regular basis)

 Known issue: